 Refer a Patient

 Mayo Clinic respects the relationships you have with your patients and is committed to open communication and prompt follow-up after your patient is seen.
-We recognize that your patient looks to you as his or her primary physician — and we expect to entrust your patient back to your ongoing care after being seen at Mayo Clinic.
+We recognize that your patient looks to you as his or her primary provider — and we expect to entrust your patient back to your ongoing care after being seen at Mayo Clinic.

 Mayo sees patients from all walks of life and is an in-network provider for millions of people.
 To refer a patient, you don't need to know a Mayo Clinic staff member or have a previous relationship with us.